bytefair/scentric/readme.md

 __v0.2__

 * Added Rainbow.js for code theming out of the box.
 This jQuery plugin is located in plugins.js
-* Moved all the Boilerplate style loading over to be handled by WordPress, like it wants.
+* Moved all the Boilerplate style loading over to be handled by WordPress, like it wants

 __v0.3__

-* Many small bugfixes including fixing the buttons and input sizing from _s defaults.
+* Many small bugfixes including fixing the buttons and input sizing from _s defaults

+__v0.4__

+* Brought in tons of bugfixes from _s 1.1

 ## Features from the original _s theme: